amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ```

 You should see the new pod being added and transitioning to the Running state.
 Note the the pod is running on the new worker node.
+Note: You will need to issue a ctrl c to exit this command.

 In the application UI note that a new Coherence server is shown.
 The cache data will have been re-partitioned across all three servers: